-Fleet operators face three predominant challenges when contemplating the transition to electric vehicles: The first is the inevitable complexity of understanding and planning for a new fuel source.
+Fleet operators face three predominant challenges when contemplating the transition to electric vehicles.
+The first is the inevitable complexity of understanding and planning for a new fuel source.
 The second is market barriers, noticeable in the significant upfront additional capital needed to purchase and deploy the electric vehicles and associated charging infrastructure.
-Finally, there are operational challenges to progressively transition the fleet while ensuring its smooth and robust daily service.
+Finally, there are operational challenges to progressively transitioning the fleet while ensuring its smooth and robust daily service.

 Fleet electrification involves more than swapping one fossil-fueled vehicle for another electric vehicle.
 To ensure a successful transition to a zero-emissions fleet, operators must think through and plan the integration and coordination of several pieces:

 At the same time, the emerging landscape of electric vehicles is still quite fragmented.
-In this complex, ever-shifting ecosystem, fleet operators thinking of transition to electric vehicles may need to work with multiple suppliers and vendors, each with distinct offerings, to assess and select technology options that best fit their transportation needs.
+In this complex, ever-shifting ecosystem, fleet operators thinking of transitioning to electric vehicles may need to work with multiple suppliers and vendors, each with distinct offerings, to assess and select technology options that best fit their transportation needs.

-Fleet electrification is the process of utilizing quantitative data in combination with infrastructure data to help businesses and organizations switch their business to full electric mobility.
+Fleet electrification is the process of utilizing quantitative data in combination with infrastructure data to help businesses and organizations switch to full electric mobility.
 Fleet electrification is typically a part of an organization's effort to reduce total costs and carbon emissions.

 Transitioning to electric vehicles requires nontrivial capital investment upfront, to cover both the incremental additional cost of electric vehicles compared to fossil-fuel vehicles as well as the costs of charging stations and any electric grid upgrades for energy supply.